-Find the perfect RV rental in Sandy Creek Park, GA.
-Simple, easy, and fully insured.
+Discover the best RV rental in Sandy Creek Park, GA!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the host and start preparing for your adventure

 How about a motorhome camping trip to Sandy Creek Park?
 Located in the city of Athens in Georgia, Sandy Creek Park is a fun escape where visitors get to immerse themselves in a range of outdoor activities.
 Covering over 1000 acres, the park surrounds the gorgeous Lake Chapman, a 260-acre lake that offers lots of water sports and water-based recreation.
 The park in itself is a mix of woodlands, wetlands, and lots of hiking trails, including connecting trail ways to the North Oconee River Greenway and Cook’s Trail.

 Renting an RV is a convenient way of traveling around the area, and you’ll find a range of affordable RV rentals in Athens-Clarke County.
 An RV rental will also give you access to some of the towns and cities nearby, including Winder and Gainesville.
 While you’re camping at Sandy Creek Park, you can look forward to spending lots of time immersed in the park’s many recreational offerings, including boating, swimming, fishing, hiking, bird watching, horseback riding, and more.

 RV camping at Sandy Creek Park is a delight for anglers.
 Cast a line into Lake Chapman’s waters, and you’ll be rewarded with catches of largemouth bass, bream, crappie, channel catfish, and bullhead catfish.
 Fishing from the shoreline of the lake as well as from a boat is both permitted.
 Just remember to carry a valid Georgia state fishing license.